 8. Cover the pan and Switch off the stove.
 Leave it aside for 3 to 4 minutes.

-9. Towards the end, I like to add lemon juice, grated coconut and chopped coriander leaves to the vermicelli upma.
+9. Lastly, I like to add lemon juice, grated coconut and chopped coriander leaves to the vermicelli upma.
 This is optional.
 Allow semiya upma to cool down a bit and then fluff up.

 Method 2 – vegetable semiya upma recipe with step by step photos